Clemence-Terzo/blogdown.source/content/home/about.md

 [[education.courses]]
   course = "My orientation"
-  institution = "My high school" year = 2018
+  institution = "Athenée Royal de Dour" year = 2018

 +++

 # About Me

 I am student in bachelor at the University of Mons, Belgium.
-I am a future ethologist.
+I did my hight school at the Royale Athene of Dour, in Belgium.
+I choose biology because I really love animals and nature and I like to learn news things about it.
+I want to study animals behaviours and change the world.